-There were five (5) raw sewage by-passes at sewage pumping stations in 2023.
-At the Snider Crescent Sewage Pumping Station there was one sewage bypass due to heavy precipitation.
-At the Huron Park Sewage Pumping Station there were four sewage bypasses, each due to heavy precipitation.
+There were two (2) raw sewage by-passes at sewage pumping stations in 2024.
+At the Huron Park Sewage Pumping Station there were two sewage bypasses, each due to heavy precipitation.
 There were no spills at the Exeter Wastewater Treatment Facility.

-The was a spill of raw sewage at the Huron Park Sewage Pumping Station on October 5, 2023 into the Wilson Municipal Drain.
-This spill was associated with the forcemain failure adjacent to the pumping station.
-The spill was reported to the MECP Spills Action Centre (SAC) and the Huron Perth Heath Unit (HPHU).
-The spill was contained once discovered and hydrovac trucks were used to mitigate and contain the spill.
-MECP and HCHU were satisfied with our spills response.
+The were two (2) spills of raw sewage on the 100mm sewage forcemain on Grand Bend Line occurring June 17, 2024 and August 16, 2024, spilling into the Desjardine Drain.
+Both spills were reported to the MECP Spills Action Centre (SAC) and the Huron Perth

+Public Health (HPPH).
+Both spills were contained once discovered and hydrovac trucks were used to mitigate and contain the spills.
+The MECP and HPPH were satisfied with our spills response.